 The principal executive offices of Mercury General are located in Los Angeles, California.
 The home office of the Insurance Companies and the information technology center are located in Brea, California.
-The Company also owns office buildings in Rancho Cucamonga and Folsom, California, which are used to support California operations, and in Clearwater, Florida and in Oklahoma City, Oklahoma, which support the Company's operations outside of California and house several third party tenants.
-The Company maintains branch offices in a number of locations in California; Clearwater, Florida; Bridgewater, New Jersey; Oklahoma City, Oklahoma; and Austin and San Antonio, Texas.
+The Company also owns an office building in Folsom, California, which is used to support California operations, and another in Oklahoma City, Oklahoma, which supports the Company's operations outside of California and houses several third party tenants.
+The Company maintains branch offices in a number of locations in California; Clearwater, Florida; Kennesaw, Georgia; Lake Forest, Illinois; Las Vegas, Nevada; Bridgewater, New Jersey; Melville, New York; Independence, Ohio; Oklahoma City, Oklahoma; Austin, Texas; and Shanghai, China.